drocheam/optrace/docs/source/usage/elements.rst

    M = ot.PointMarker("Text132", pos=[0.5, 9.1, 0.5], label_only=True)

-In contrast, we can hide the text and only plot the marker point by leaving the text empty:
+Conversly, text can be hidden by leaving the text empty:

 .. testcode::